lisalindqvist95/proj5_frontend/README.md

 ### Bugs

 Log out function does not work
-At first there was a bug which made it possible to log in but not out.
+- At first there was a bug which made it possible to log in but not out.
 This was fixed by rewriting some of the code for that function so the bug was probobly due to a spelling mistake.

 Pin does not work
-The pinning function did not work and resulted in a Error 500 message.
+- The pinning function did not work and resulted in a Error 500 message.
 This was resolved when the model was rewritten in the API, the issue was most likely due to a spelling mistake.

+Deployed version not working
+- The deployed version was not working, this was fixed by adding

+"if 'CLIENT_ORIGIN' in os.environ:
+    CORS_ALLOWED_ORIGINS = [
+        os.environ.get('CLIENT_ORIGIN')
+    ]"

+in API.

+Posts not working
+- There was an issue that the post function stopped working when new fields where added.

 ### Unfixed bugs